-I,Malik D. Evans , the Mayor of Rochester, New York Official's Name Official's Title certify that the 5-Year PHA Plan for or fiscal years and/or Annual PHA Plan for fiscal year 2024 of the Rochester Hou sing Authority is consisten t with the PHA Name Consolidated Plan or State Consolida ed Plan including the Analysis of Impediments (AI) to Fair Housing Choice or Assessment of Fa Housing (AFH) as applicable to the Ci y of Rochester, New York pursuant to 24 CFR Part 91 and 24 CI Local Jurisdiction Name R §§ 903.7(o)(3) and 903.15.
-Provide a description of how the PHA State Consolidated Plan.
-Plan's contents are consistent with the Consolidated Plan or The Plan is consistent with the follow ng Consolidated Plan goals: Provide quality, affordal ble housing by preserving affordable hou ing stock, increasing the availability of affordable ho using, transition homeless families into hous ng, empowerment of low/moderate income persons to to achieve self- sufficiency.
-Provide suit ble living environments, integration of low/mod inco ome residents throughout the City, and inc ease housing opportunities. by information provided in the accompaniment herewith, is true and accurate.
-Warning: I iminal and/or civil penalties.
+I, Malik D. Evans , the Mayor of Rochester, New York Official's Name Official's Title fiscal y ear 2025 of the Roche n for fiscal years 2025-2029 and/or Annual PHA Plan for ester Housing Authority is consistent with th ie. PILA Name dated Plan including the Analysis of Impediments (AI) to Fair Fair Housing (AFH) as applicable to the City of Ro chester, New York Local Jurisdiction Name pursua nt to 24 CFR Part 91 and 24 CFR § 903.15. e a description of how the Pl Consolidated Plan.
+HA Plan's contents are consistent with the Consolidated Plan or owing Consolidated Plan goals: Provide quality, affordable ousing stock, increasing the availability of affordable housing, transit ion homeless families into ho ousing, empowerment of low/moderate income persons to homeownership where possible.
+Provide suitable living nod income residents throughout the City, and increase housir g opportunities.
+I as any information provided in the accompaniment herewith, is true and accurate.
+Warning: HUD will it in criminal and/or civil penalties.
 (18 U.S.C.
 1001, 1010, 1012; 31 U.S.C.
-3729, 3802) HUD will Name of Authorized Official: Title: Malik D. Evans Mayor of Rochester, New York c. - (10100 Signature: Date: 6/8/23 / / Page 1 of 1 form HUD-50077-SL (3/3 31/2024)
+3729, 3802) Name of A uthorized Official: Malik D. Evan Title: Mayor of Rochester, New York Signature: M G/13/2024 Code, Sect ion 1701 et seq., and regulations promulgated velopment is authorized to solicit the information requested in this form by virtue of Title 12, U.S. thereunder at Title 12, Code of Federal Regulations.
+Responses to the collection of information be information requested does not lend itself to confidentiality.
+This information is collected to